n-apps/ScoreCounter/README.md

 I 🖤 board games and appreciate your feedback.
 I regularly use this application for Carcassone, Star Realms or even UNO :)

+If you have something to share (feedback, problems or requests), feel free to write at scorekeeper.feedback@gmail.com.
+If you like this app, please leave a feedback.
+Thank you!

 ## Screenshots
 [<img src="https://lh3.googleusercontent.com/tDkEGMIeRW4RuB7kSQ-AfzBJoeLgNbW83T_yCDyxNbe858iXxXrUzXdQqvWadDOHfA=s0" width=250>]()
 [<img src="https://lh3.googleusercontent.com/ub7thddKYikRWs0kHEF2e_8Co5s0UWOoQqmj5sT6yu0AbBQwcGWv51abYOtxBnMWTBsR=s0" width=250>]()